-Does RACC offer grant writing workshops?
+Q: Does RACC offer grant writing workshops?

-What are your Grant Program deadlines?
+Q: What are RACC’s grant deadlines?